 I can't imagine anything better than a homely lentil soup for a cold winter's day.
 A healthy dish that boost your energy level, makes you feel full and requires only a little effort.
 A hearty and comforting meal for the whole family!

-Nutritionally, this is a great protein dish, high in fibre and antioxidant.
+Nutritionally, this is a great protein dish, high in fibre, antioxidant and low in fat.
 Iron should be also mentioned, although it should be noted that only a small percentage of iron is absorbed from plant sources, combining with vitamin C aids, and since there is tomato in it, that helps.

 1 large onion, finely chopped